Universal Syriac Union Party honors Syriac Martyrs

 USUP annually pays tribute the martyrs of the Christian Syriac Resistance.
 Friday’s gathering was held at Syriac Martyrs’ Square at the Sabtiyeh-Sed El Bouchrieh intersection and was attended by political and religious figures.

-A broad representation of political parties sent representatives to honor the Syriac Martyrs, including the Lebanese Forces, Kataeb Party, National Liberal Party, Guardians of the Cedars Party, the Armenian Democratic Liberal Party (Ramgavar), and the Social Democrat Hunchakian Party.
+Although this year’s commemoration was limited due to reports of the possible presence in Lebanon of Islamic State cells, a broad representation of political parties sent representatives to honor the Syriac Martyrs, including the Lebanese Forces, Kataeb Party, National Liberal Party, Guardians of the Cedars Party, the Armenian Democratic Liberal Party (Ramgavar), and the Social Democrat Hunchakian Party.

 Churches sent representatives, too.
 Syriac Catholic Patriarch Mor Yusuf III Younan sent a delegation.
 Father Ninos Odeh of St. George Church represented the Assyrian Church of the East.